High Court grants permission to pay €2.7m tax bill

 There was an “unseemly haste” in the application being made a day before the petition for examinership, Mr Fanning said.

-Mr Justice McDonald said the court’s view was the entire amount had to be paid to qualify for the EWSS, and a case for urgency had been made out because after tomorrow, any benefit from the scheme for September would be lost.
+Mr Justice McDonald said the court’s view was the entire amount had to be paid to qualify for the EWSS, and a case for urgency had been made because after Tuesday, any benefit from the scheme for September would be lost.

 While he acknowledged the “strongly held views” of the landlords, the “safer course” was to make the order authorising the payment.